DRMPN/ajax-video-transcoder/README.md

 ## Core features

-1. **User Authentication**: The application provides secure user authentication with registration and login functionality.
-Users must create a unique account and log in to access the transcoding features, ensuring that only authorized individuals can use the service.
-Passwords are securely hashed using industry-standard methods.
+1. **User Authentication**: The application provides secure user registration and login functionality, requiring users to create an account and log in before accessing transcoding features.
+Passwords are securely hashed using industry-standard methods to protect user credentials and ensure only authorized access.
-2. **WebM to MP4 Video Transcoding**: The core functionality of the application is converting WebM video files to MP4 format using FFmpeg on the server side.
-The transcoding process includes specific encoding settings such as adjusting the frame rate to 24fps and generating proper timestamps to ensure high-quality output.
+2. **WebM to MP4 Video Transcoding**: The core functionality enables server-side conversion of WebM video files to MP4 format using FFmpeg.
+The transcoding process applies specific encoding settings such as setting the frame rate to 24fps and generating proper timestamps to ensure high-quality output.
-3. **AJAX-Based File Upload**: The application uses AJAX to enable asynchronous file uploads, allowing users to submit WebM files without refreshing the page.
-This provides a seamless and responsive user experience with real-time feedback during the upload and processing stages.
+3. **AJAX-Based File Upload**: The application uses AJAX to support asynchronous file uploads, allowing users to submit WebM files without page reloads.
+This provides a seamless user experience with real-time feedback during both upload and processing stages.
-4. **File Upload and Download Interface**: A user-friendly web interface allows users to upload WebM files and download the resulting MP4 files after transcoding.
-The interface includes clear form controls, status messages, and direct download links for a smooth workflow.
+4. **File Upload and Download Interface**: A user-friendly web interface enables users to upload WebM files and download the resulting MP4 files after transcoding.
+The interface includes intuitive form controls, status messages, and direct download links for efficient workflow management.
-5. **Server-Side Validation and Error Handling**: The application performs server-side validation to ensure only WebM files are accepted for transcoding.
-It captures and displays FFmpeg errors in a user-friendly way, providing meaningful feedback when the conversion process fails due to file issues or encoding errors.
+5. **Server-Side Validation and Error Handling**: The application performs strict server-side validation to accept only WebM files for transcoding.
+It captures and displays FFmpeg errors in a user-friendly manner, providing clear feedback when conversion fails due to file issues or encoding problems.
 6. **Session Management**: User sessions are securely managed using Flask-Session with filesystem-based storage.
 Sessions are cleared upon logout and configured to prevent browser caching, enhancing security by protecting user authentication state and sensitive data.

 ## Installation